samsheffield/Advanced_3D_Game_Design/docs/week4.md

-# PARTICLES...
-IN 3D!
-So excited to welcome you all back.
-I'm not feeling sick!
-Today, we'll meet as a group to...
-- Hello!
+# Lightmapping and Light Probes
+Some goals for today's class...
-- Take a look at your Post-Processing homework
+- Check out your homework explorations
-- Demo: Particle System
+- Demo: Lightmapping and Light Probes

+## Next Week: Vian Nguyen class visit
+Next week, MICA GMD alum and Game Designer at [Filament Games](https://www.filamentgames.com/) will be doing an online class visit.
+You can also check out some of Vian's personal games [here](https://jubnuggets.itch.io/).

-## Demo: Particle System
+## Demo: Lightmapping and Light Probes
-- Unity's Particle System is very powerful so it can be a little overwhelming at first.
-Today we'll take a look at some of the critical (and fun) things you should know.
-(If you’re in a hurry, see the [TLDR version](https://docs.google.com/document/d/1WyLn0Jx-Pcci3iEHzawxRA64yQg34CdNvbYghcDjoX0/edit?usp=sharing))

-- Setting up the Particle System ([link](https://docs.google.com/document/d/11GkD5JAjCVQdt3yyN7UOXdj35QW8h5aNkMUESaRw1eE/edit?usp=sharing))
-- Instantiating, Controlling, and Destroying a Particle System ([link](https://docs.google.com/document/d/1EcOaiuJIByTCkjkR-E8izojQbiWZYp2dDfeIphh1Zv4/edit?usp=sharing))
-- Varying the properties of particles ([link](https://docs.google.com/document/d/1HSc88V-Ba0FHET9s9xEhreStEL9PmCQ-U4IvTfp8QKA/edit?usp=sharing))
-- Creating 2D particle materials ([link](https://docs.google.com/document/d/19e5IuNLNd4Mdg2fZ0pyZwt0JGorJh0ytOyBjw0U2jLM/edit?usp=sharing))
-- Using 3D assets as particles ([link](https://docs.google.com/document/d/18OHVQK1T-f2_rxV1N6mSYz459-ENBGYaUnsOTxjqBk4/edit?usp=sharing))
-- Incorporating lights into particles ([link](https://docs.google.com/document/d/1fci0XQQhqV5901neZn_FDsKvEXxQuwq23HWIeuSuwSA/edit?usp=sharing))
+Notes for today's class are available [here](https://docs.google.com/document/d/1R5DflRdQZe2v5qO7dhEFk4HjJNg3frqGc8gpKHADLks/edit?usp=sharing).

 ## Open Studio
-Please work on your prototype with whatever remaining time we have in class.
-If you would like to work remotely, please email documentation of what you accomplished (no matter how small!) by the end of the day.
+Please work on your prototype with whatever remaining time we have in class anywhere on the 2nd floor. _Don't leave early without getting permission._

 # Homework

-## Prototype 2: Particle Exploration
+## Prototype 4: Lighting Exploration
-Here's the project write up ([link](https://docs.google.com/document/d/1gx-m7JRjZgwfZgbue44TdgPWn0EkCqb0mDhrFgpDy68/edit?usp=sharing))
+Here's the project description ([link](https://docs.google.com/document/d/1Zlpgeu4tDyA-DpES-gItBd6pBoByLyfzW10A9e6awHg/edit?usp=sharing))

 ### What to turn in
+I only want *tested* Mac & PC builds uploaded to your Drive folder. _Send me the link_.

+No project files unless there is an issue you want to resolve.
+WebGL builds are nice, but secondary, concerns in this class.

+#### Mac builds
-I only want *tested* Mac & PC builds uploaded to your Drive folder.
-Reach out to members of the class on Discord if you need help testing on a platform you don't develop from.
+We have Macs on the floor that you can run [this fix](https://youtu.be/gHZnBzAtBhU) on. **You must run this fix on a Mac if you are building from a PC before sharing the zipped .app file**.
+Reach out on the MICA Game Lab Discord if you need help testing on a platform you don't develop from.

 ### Prototype show & tell next week
-We'll start class next week by having you briefly share your prototype.
-This will become pretty routine since we have a wonderfully sized class!
+We'll start class next week by having you briefly share your prototypes.